wso2/docs-is/en/docs/administer/http-access-logging.md

 HTTP access logs help you monitor your application's usage with information such as the persons who access it, how many hits it received, what the errors are, etc. This information is useful for troubleshooting errors.
-All WSO2 products can enable access logs for the HTTP servlet transport.
-This servlet transport works on 9443/9763 ports, and it recieves admin/operation requests.
+WSO2 Identity Server can enable access logs for the HTTP servlet transport.
+This servlet transport works on `9443`/`9763` ports, and it recieves admin/operation requests.
 Therefore, access logs for the servert transpot is useful for analysing operational/admin-level access details.

-!!! note

-    Using WSO2 ESB, WSO2 EI, or WSO2 APIM?

-    In products such as **WSO2 Enterprise Service Bus** (WSO2 ESB), **WSO2 Enterprise Integrator** (WSO2 EI), and **WSO2 API Manager** (WSO2 APIM), access logs can be generated for the passthrough transport in addition to the HTTP servlet transport.
-The passthrough transport works on 8280/8243 ports, and is used for API/Service invocations.
-By default, the access logs from both the servlet transport and the passthrough transport are written to a common access log file located in the `         <PRODUCT_HOME>/repository/logs/        ` directory.

-    See the documentation for these specific products for instructions on how to use access logs.

-    **Note** that access logs for the HTTP servlet transport logs details of the request as well as the response.
-However, the access logs for the passthrough transport only logs the request details.

-See the topics given below to configure the default behaviour of HTTP access logs in WSO2 products.

--   [Configuring access logs for the HTTP servlet transport](#HTTPAccessLogging-ConfiguringaccesslogsfortheHTTPservlettransport)
--   [Customizing access logs by pattern](#HTTPAccessLogging-Customizingaccesslogsbypattern)
-    -   [Example 1: Logging request
-        headers](#HTTPAccessLogging-Example1:Loggingrequestheaders)
-    -   [Example 2: Logging response
-        headers](#HTTPAccessLogging-Example2:Loggingresponseheaders)
-    -   [Example 3: Logging other variable
-        values](#HTTPAccessLogging-Example3:Loggingothervariablevalues)
-    -   [Example 4: Logging URL encoded
-        parameters](#HTTPAccessLogging-Example4:LoggingURLencodedparameters)

 ### Configuring access logs for the HTTP servlet transport

-As the runtime of WSO2 products is based on Apache Tomcat, you can use the `         Access_Log_Valve        ` variable in Tomcat as explained below to configure access logs to the HTTP servlet transport:
+As the runtime of WSO2 Identity Server is based on Apache Tomcat, you can use the `         Access_Log_Valve        ` variable in Tomcat as explained below to configure access logs to the HTTP servlet transport:

-1. Open the \<
+1. Open the `<IS_HOME>/repository/conf/tomcat/catalina-server.xml          `
-    `           PRODUCT_HOME>/repository/conf/tomcat/catalina-server.xml          `
     file (which is the server descriptor file for the embedded Tomcat integration)